-- 1. To encourage the growth of Chelsea's village in the parts of the Village Area that are outside of the Flood Hazard Area. - To provide a location for higher density residential and commercial development at a scale that does not negatively impact Chelsea's ability to provide services or protect homes and businesses from severe flooding events.
+- 1. To encourage growth in the Village Area outside of the Flood Hazard Area. - To provide a location for higher density residential and commercial development at a scale that does not negatively impact Chelsea's ability to provide services or protect homes and businesses from severe flooding events.

-1. That the establishment of small scale commercial uses and higher density multi-family housing in the Village Area while balancing the flood safety and the character of the village be encouraged.
+- 1. That the establishment of small-scale commercial uses and higher density multi-family housing in the Village Area while balancing the flood safety and the character of the village be encouraged. - 2.
+New development must not place undue burdens on municipal or regional facilities, utilities, and services, including transportation systems. - 3.
+Areas within the Village Area should support a mixture of two-family, and multi-family structures at the highest densities possible given the capacities of existing sewer, water, and other municipal services